 However, on an enterprise level, organisations are making significant strategic goals.
 These often need to consider the global economic contexts and therefore require more centralised decision-making processes.
 In order to facilitate this, the SAFe approach encourages proper training and empowerment of employees along with a robust decision-making framework to ensure a fast flow of value.

 Organising around value rather than benefits is a relatively new concept.
 Traditionally, organisations have sought clear benefits or identified financial figures as their benchmark for success.
 However, the digital age demands greater speed and flexibility from organisations to keep up with new innovations and changing customer needs.
 The focus on value enables SAFe organisations to easily pivot their portfolio of investments in terms of value – specifically customer-based value – and decisions are made with the goal of achieving the most value for the organisation.

 Read more: Project Benefits vs Project Value

 Take your project portfolio management activities to the next level with pmo365

-Our team is all about optimising and maturing your organisation’s project portfolio management needs, whether it is implementing Agile at scale, upgrading your portfolio governance structures or introducing a new project management solution to consolidate all your information.
-No matter what step you take, pmo365 will be ready to help you.
+Our team is all about optimising and maturing your organisation’s project portfolio management needs, whether it is implementing Agile at scale, upgrading your portfolio structures, or introducing a new project management solution to consolidate all your information.
+No matter what step you take, pmo365 is ready to help you.

-If you want to know more about how pmo365 can level up your PPM activities, make sure to book a free trial to see our solution in action or have a look at our fantastic live webinars to learn about different PPM solution applications.
+If you want to know more about how pmo365 optimises all your PPM activities, book a free trial to see our solution in action.